 Cake Batter Doughnuts

 One of my favorite “special treat breakfasts” is a yummy doughnut.
 So this past week I decided to rack my brain for a yummy kind of doughnut.
 Finally after days of intense thinking, I found the answer.
 Why I hadn’t thought of this before?
 I made Baked Cake Batter Doughnuts.
+Watch the video showing you how to make these donuts, then scroll to the bottom of this post and print out the recipe so you can make them at home!

 I personally like chocolate glaze but you can put both kinds of glazes (chocolate and vanilla) on this treat.